ke-zhang-rd/krystal/docs/source/cython.rst

               update_kinematics
               ))

+If we look close of return line, from inside to outside:

-1. Call NumpyToEigen-ish function
+1. Call NumpyToEigen-ish function, here it call *NumpyToVectorNd*
-2. Call Actuall function by cSomething.function name.
-This function is shown in
+2. Call Actuall function by *crbdl.function* name.
+This *function* is shown in

-  * cSomething.pxd by cdef and cdef extern from "<HEADER.h>" namespace "<NAMESPACE>":
+  * crbdl.pxd by cdef and cdef extern from "<HEADER.h>" namespace "<NAMESPACE>":
   * .h file
   * .cpp file

-3. Call EigenToNumpy-ish function
+3. Call EigenToNumpy-ish function, here it call *Vector2dToNumpy*

 .h file